 We have consumed substantial amounts of capital to date as we continue our research and development activities, including our Phase 2b study of arhalofenate.
-As of June 30, 2014, we had cash and cash equivalents of approximately \$8.0 million and marketable securities of \$15.6 million.
-These funds were obtained through recent equity and debt financings including approximately \$28.8 million which we raised in aggregate net proceeds on September 30, 2013, \$2.2 million of additional net proceeds which we raised on October 31, 2013, and \$2.7 million of additional net proceeds which we raised on January 29, 2014.
-Furthermore, following the listing of our shares on the NASDAQ Capital Market in June 2014, we completed a public offering of our common stock in July 2014 in which we raised an additional \$22.8 million of net proceeds.
+As of September 30, 2014, we had cash, cash equivalents and marketable securities of approximately \$42.6 million.
+These funds were obtained through recent equity and debt financings including approximately \$28.8 million which we raised in aggregate net proceeds on September 30, 2013, \$2.2 million of additional net proceeds which we raised on October 31, 2013, \$2.7 million of additional net proceeds which we raised on January 29, 2014, and \$23.0 million in net proceeds received from a public offering of our common stock in July 2014.
 After giving effect to these financings, we believe that our existing cash will allow us to continue operation through the fourth quarter of 2015.
 We currently believe that we will need to raise additional capital to continue our operations beyond the fourth quarter of 2015.
 Our monthly spending levels vary based on new and ongoing development and corporate activities.